ITsPorky/Bug-Tracker-Java/README.md

 ## Version 1.0
 * Added basic functionality with Basic GUI
-* Ability to add and edit stored employees and software.
+* Ability to add and edit stored employees and software